macwoj/cheat_sheets/git_cheatsheet.md

 MISC|Description
 ----|-----------
-`git apply yourcoworkers.diff`|apply patch from file `git cherry-pick develop`|Apply the change introduced by the commit at the tip of the branch and create a new commit `git branch -avv`|view tracking branches
+`git apply yourcoworkers.diff`|apply patch from file `git branch -avv`|view tracking branches
-`git branch -d branch_to_delete`|delete local branch git branch -m branch_to_rename|rename local branch git branch -u origin/develop|set current branch to track remote branch git checkout filename|revert changes in file
+`git branch -d branch_to_delete`|delete local branch `git cherry-pick develop`|Apply the change introduced by the commit at the tip of the branch and create a new commit `git cherry-pick sha`|Apply the commit with sha to the current branch git branch -m branch_to_rename|rename local branch git branch -u origin/develop|set current branch to track remote branch git checkout filename|revert changes in file